 - 10 Peeled, Seeded and Chopped Ripe Roma Tomatoes (or About 1 (28 Ounce) Can Chopped Tomatoes)

 - 2 (14 Ounce) Tins Cannellini Beans (or Equivalent, Prepared From Dried)

 - 2 Cups Small Pasta (Tubettini or Ditalini)

 - Fresh Chopped Parsley

 - Heat the oil in a large heavy pot, then cook the onion, carrot, pancetta, and celery until soft.

 - Add the garlic and cook another minute.

-- Pour in the broth, beans and chopped tomatoes, and cook for 15 minutes.
+- Pour in the broth, beans and chopped tomatoes, water, and cook for 15 minutes.

 - Add the pasta, chopped parsley and seasonings.